slbeggs/MedAI-Diagnosis-Engine-with-Ai-and-machine-learning/README.md

 **Introduction**

 In today's world, having immediate access to medical insights is crucial.
-While platforms like WebMD have long served as a go-to for many seeking preliminary medical advice, we saw an opportunity to go a step further.
+While platforms like WebMD have long served as a go-to for many seeking preliminary medical advice, I saw an opportunity to go a step further.
 Introducing our project, which can be thought of as a " **next-generation WebMD"** , harnessing the power of Natural Language Processing and Machine Learning to provide users with more accurate, comprehensive, and tailored insights about their health concerns.

 **Abstract and Inspiration**